CEJS Fellowships

 Watch Annie's CEJS Fellowship Research Introduction video and read her mid-term report here.

-Headshot of Breann Kniffen The 2021-2022 Francis Student Research Fellowship recipient is Breann Kniffen ('23) who is a Cell and Molecular Biology student.
+The 2021-2022 Francis Student Research Fellowship recipient is Breann Kniffen ('23) who is a Cell and Molecular Biology student.
 With more than 4,000 bee species living in North America, there are still many unknowns and little information regarding the distribution, abundance, and health of native bees.
 As the global decline in insect populations continues to decrease, so does the loss of pollinator insects such as native bees.
 The loss of these crucially important insect pollinators threatens global food security, erodes ecosystem resilience, and more.
 Breann’s native beekeeping and research project aims to gain better insight into the diversity and abundance of native bee species in WA state, increase native bee awareness to the public, and increase native bee abundance on SU campus by testing if bee housing structures increase native bee survival rates.

-Read Breann's mid-term report, her final report and watch her final presentation.
+Read Breann's mid-term report, her Final report and watch her final presentation.

 a headshot of Myron